A flexible control function approach for survival data subject to different types of censoring: Model identification and estimation

 \subsection{Asymptotic variance}

 Following Theorem \ref{normality theorem}, a consistent estimator $\hat{\Sigma}_\eta$ for the covariance matrix can be defined as:

 with

-Using this asymptotic variance-covariance matrix estimate, asymptotic confidence intervals for $\eta$ can easily be constructed.
-To avoid negative values in the confidence intervals of $\sigma_C>0$ and $\sigma_T>0$, a log-transformation will be used.
-For similar reasons, a Fisher's z-transformation will be used to construct confidence intervals for $\rho \in (-1,1)$.
-The Delta method can be used to obtain the standard errors on the transformed scale and the obtained confidence intervals can than be transformed back to the original scale.
+Using this asymptotic covariance matrix estimate, asymptotic confidence intervals for $\eta$ can easily be constructed.
+To avoid negative values in the confidence interval of $\sigma_k$, one could construct them on the logarithmic scale using the Delta method and then transform them back to the original scale.
+Similarly, a Fisher's z-transformation can be used to construct confidence intervals for $\rho_{kj} \in (-1,1)$.